openSUSE/cnf/README.md

 ## **Integration tests**

-Integration tests runs inside docker images tagged `local/cnf-ci-zypper`, `local/cnf-ci-dnf`, and `local/cnf-ci-dnf5`. these are built as a part of Github Action and can be built locally with:
+Integration tests run inside docker images tagged `local/cnf-ci-zypper`, `local/cnf-ci-dnf`, and `local/cnf-ci-dnf5`; these are built as a part of a Github Action and can be built locally with:

 ```.sh
 for pm in zypper dnf dnf5; do